Teoscar Hernández Player Props: Mariners vs. Rays

 Teoscar Hernández At The Plate

-- Hernandez leads Seattle with 77 hits, batting .252 this season with 28 extra-base hits.
+- Hernandez leads Seattle in total hits (79) this season while batting .254 with 30 extra-base hits.

-- Hernandez has had at least one RBI in 38.8% of his games this year (31 of 80), with two or more RBI 13 times (16.3%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Hernandez has driven home a run in 32 games this year (39.5%), including more than one RBI in 17.3% of his games and producing three or more of his team's runs on one occasion..

-- In 29 of 80 games this year, he has scored, and five of those games included multiple runs.
+- In 37.0% of his games this year, he has scored at least once.
+And he's had five games with multiple runs (6.2%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.